 Women with many small follicles, typical in women with PCOS, usually have higher than normal levels of AMH.
 A test result of a very high AMH may indicate PCOS and is also used to determine excessive or poor response to ovarian hyperstimulation (hCG trigger shot/IVF preparation).

 Our doctors use this test result to determine if you would respond well to stimulation during the egg donor program.
 However, it is important to remember that even If you are not accepted as a donor based on your AMH results, there is still a chance you will go on to have a baby of your own!

-Regardless of results if you apply to become an egg donor we offer follow up consultations to ensure that you fully understand the implications ( if any) of all tests we carry out, including infectious and genetic screening tests.
+Regardless of results if you apply to become an egg donor, we offer to follow up consultations to ensure that you fully understand the implications ( if any) of all tests we carry out, including infectious and genetic screening tests.